PHPSocialNetwork/phpfastcache/docs/migration/MigratingFromV6ToV7.md

 Also the ActOnAll helper does no longer implements `ExtendedCacheItemPoolInterface` due to the type hint implementation.

 ### Cache Manager: Instance ID
-:new: As of the V7 you can now specify an instance ID using the CacheManager:
+:new: As of the V7 you can now (optionally) specify an instance ID using the CacheManager:

 ```php
 CacheManager::getInstance($defaultDriver, $options, $instanceId);